vault27/Foundation/ospf.md

 ## LSA

 - All LSAs contain The LSA header which contains the LS type, Link State ID and Advertising Router fields.
 The combination of these three fields uniquely identifies the LSA
+- Link State ID depends on LS type:
+  - 1 - The originating router's Router ID.
+  - 2 - The IP interface address of the network's Designated Router.
+  - 3 - The destination network's IP address.
+  - 4 - The Router ID of the described AS boundary router
+  - 5 - The destination network's IP address
 - Every router stores all LSAs in its LSDB, where his own LSAs are stored as well
 - Only a router that has originated a particular LSA is allowed to modify it or withdraw it
 - So Link State ID, Advertising Router, Metric are not changed!
 Metric is not accumulated!